 - Season the chicken with the blend of seasonings, then sear the chicken a couple minutes per side to let it brown up.

-- Pour in the broth or beer and cover.
+- Pour in the broth and cover.
 Reduce the heat to low and let the chicken simmer about 30 minutes, or until it cooks through and becomes very tender.
 Remove from heat and shred it with a fork.

 - Heat the oven to 350 degrees F.